trisulnsm/dinodoc/trisuldocs/docs/ug/install/doinstall.md

 These three packages are required.

-1. **trisul-probe** | the probe node
+1. :ticket: **trisul-probe**| the probe node
-2. **trisul-hub** | the hub node
+2. **trisul-hub**| the hub node
-3. **webtrisul** | the webserver
+3. **webtrisul**| the webserver

 #### Plugin packages

 Optional packages to provide extra functionality.

-1. **trisul-badfellas** | Badfellas plugin – compares traffic with public intel sources
+1. **trisul-badfellas**| Badfellas plugin – compares traffic with public intel sources
-2. **trisul-geo** | Geo plugin – adds country and ASN metering
+2. **trisul-geo**| Geo plugin – adds country andASNmetering
-3. **trisul-urlfilter** | Urlfilter – classifies web traffic

 ## Docker

-You can also install our new TrisulNSM Docker image which contains a fully functional NSM (Network Security Monitoring) system including an integrated IDS.
+You can also install our new TrisulNSM Docker image which contains a fully functionalNSM(Network Security Monitoring) system including an integratedIDS.
 This is an alternative to the package installation.

 ## Ubuntu Installation

-You can use **apt-get** or download and install the individual DEB packages manually.
+You can use**apt-get**or download and install the individualDEBpackages manually.

-### Adding the APT repository
+### Adding theAPTrepository

-If you plan on using *apt-get* you need to add the Trisul.org repository to your sources.
+If you plan on using*apt-get*you need to add the Trisul.org repository to your sources.

 ```bash
 sudo add-apt-repository http://trisul.org/repos/apt/debian